umap-project/umap/docs/config/settings.md

 Set it to `True` for easier debugging in case of error.

+#### DEPRECATED_AUTHENTICATION_PROVIDERS

+List of auth providers to deprecate.
+Defining this will display a message to all users using this provider, to encourage them to configure another provider to their account.

+    DEPRECATED_AUTHENTICATION_PROVIDERS = ["social_core.backends.twitter_oauth2.TwitterOAuth2"]

 #### EMAIL_BACKEND

 Must be configured if you want uMap to send emails to anonymous users.